 (j) Parties to a proceeding.
 The parties to a proceeding under chapter 15 of PURA relating to administrative penalties or disgorgement of excess revenue will be limited to the person who is alleged to have committed the violation or continuing violation and the commission, including the independent market monitor.
 This does not apply to a subsequent proceeding under subsection (k) of this section.

 (k) Distribution of Disgorged Excess Revenues.
 Disgorged excess revenues must be remitted to an independent organization, as defined in PURA §39.151.
 The independent organization must distribute the excess revenue to affected wholesale electric market participants in proportion to their load during the intervals when the violation occurred to be used to reduce costs or fees incurred by retail electric customers.
-The load of any market participants that are no longer active at the time of the distribution will be removed prior to calculating the load proportions of the affected wholesale electric market participants that are still active.
-However, if the commission determines other wholesale electric market participants are affected or a different distribution method is appropriate, the commission may direct commission staff to open a subsequent proceeding to address those issues.
+However, if the commission determines other wholesale electric market participants are affected or a different distribution method is appropriate, the commission may direct require the independent organization to distribute the excess revenue to affected wholesale market participants using a different distribution method in the same or a subsequent proceeding.

 (1) No later than 90 days after the disgorged excess revenues are remitted to the independent organization, the monies must be distributed to affected wholesale electric market participants active at the time of distribution, or the independent organization must, by that date, notify the commission of the date by which the funds will be distributed.
 The independent organization must include with the distributed monies a communication that explains the docket number in which the commission ordered the disgorged excess revenues, an instruction that the monies must be used to reduce costs or fees incurred by retail electric customers, and any other information the commission orders.